tholumuzikhuboni/PortfolioV2/README.md

 > The following steps require [NodeJS](https://nodejs.org/en/) to be installed on your system, so please
 > install it beforehand if you haven't already.

-To get started with your project, you'll first need to install the dependencies with:
+To get started with this project, you'll first need to install the dependencies with:

 ```
 npm install